 If your pool is not heated, you may have to wait for the sun to come out to warm your pool water.
 Sun and air temperature are the biggest influencers on the temperature of the water in an unheated pool.

-Swimming in your backyard pools if fun and enjoyable.
-But only if the air and water temperatures are comfortable.
+Swimming in your backyard pools if fun and water temperatures are comfortable.